 I had the opportunity to work on one of these recently, thought I’d post a few observations.
 The transmitter itself comes in three parts, the FM100 which serves as the exciter and driver, the PA2000, which holds the RF amplifiers and combiner and the PS2000 with supplies the DC voltages to run the PA.

 That configuration has some advantages and disadvantages.
 First, it takes up much more rack space than the comparably powered Nautel VS2.5.
-Second, because the unit does not come with slide out rack rails, each part needs to be removed from the rack for servicing, which makes things a little difficult when working alone as the PS2000 weights quite a bit.
-As far as the rest of the design, the PA2000 is very modular, all of the PA modules, controller card, fuse board and RF combiner easily come out of the chassis for service.
+Second, because the unit does not come with slide-out rack rails, each part needs to be removed from the rack for servicing, which makes things a little difficult when working alone as the PS2000 weighs quite a bit.
+As far as the rest of the design, the PA2000 is very modular, all of the PA modules, controller card, fuse board, and RF combiner easily come out of the chassis for service.

 It is a pretty simple transmitter, no bells or whistles or fancy things like IP connectivity.
-Overall, it seems to be well made, robust, modular, efficient.
+Overall, it seems to be well-made, robust, modular, and efficient.
 The remote control interface is via DB-25 connector on the back of the PA2000.

-It would be fun to compare this to some of the other broadbanded FM amplifiers like PTEK and Armstrong.
+It would be fun to compare this to some of the other broadband FM amplifiers like PTEK and Armstrong.